- About Us

-The smoke/carbon monoxide alarm detects dangerous levels of smoke and colorless, odorless CO — which could go unnoticed by you and your family
+The smoke/heat detection alarm detects dangerous temperature and smoke levels — which could go unnoticed by you and your family

 First responders are automatically alerted – unlike non-monitored detectors that could let fire or CO spread if you’re in the yard, at work, or just don’t notice early warnings.

 Loud notifications wake you day or night for

 Don’t forget about pets.
 Ensure the safety of your beloved canines and felines with a swift response from the fire department.

 A decade-long lifespan on smoke and CO sensors provides lasting protection.
 Low battery and end-of-life notifications help ensure detection is always in working order.

 The smoke detector alerts occupants of the room by activating the built-in 85db alarm buzzer and flashing LED light when smoke or temperature exceeding 57°C (135°F) are detected.